cTurtle98/Lifealgorithmic/source/cis-191/projects/partitions_filesystems_and_mount.md

 $ sudo mount /dev/sdb2 /var/www
 ```

-Verify that your device is properly mounted using the df command.
+Verify that your device is properly mounted using the `df` command.

 ### Step 4: Repeat!

-Repeat this procedure for /dev/sdb1 and /home.
+Repeat this procedure for `/dev/sdb1` and `/home`.
 Be careful!
 Breaking your home directory can cause problems logging in to your machine so be sure that you fully verify each step before you move on.

 ## Make your Changes Permanent

 The mounts you made in the previous parts are only temporary because they're only held in memory.
-If you want the mounts to persist after a reboot you must add the mount points to the /etc/fstab file.
+If you want the mounts to persist after a reboot you must add the mount points to the `/etc/fstab` file.
 That file tells Linux what to mount on startup.
-Here's the default /etc/fstab on your VM:
+Here's the default `/etc/fstab` on your VM:

 ```
 # /etc/fstab: static file system information.